Merkoba/Hue/configuration.md

 "tv_domain_list"
 >If this is a white list, only tv sources belonging to this domain will be accepted.
 If it's a blacklist, tv sources from this domain will be rejected.
 This should be an array of strings of root domains.

-"radio_domain_white_or_black_list"
->Whether radio_domain_list is a whitelist or a blacklist of domains.
-This should be "white" or "black".

-"radio_domain_list"
->If this is a white list, only radio sources belonging to this domain will be accepted.
-If it's a blacklist, radio sources from this domain will be rejected.
-This should be an array of strings of root domains.

 "text_ads_enabled"